passionatedev1128/everwell/GTM_SETUP_GUIDE.md

 - All tracking is non-blocking (won't affect app performance)
 - Console logs are only shown in development
 - Events are pushed to dataLayer asynchronously
-- GTM works alongside direct GA4 and Facebook Pixel implementations
+- GTM works alongside direct GA4 and HubSpot tracking implementations
-- You can use GTM to manage GA4 and Facebook Pixel instead of direct implementation
+- You can use GTM to manage GA4 and HubSpot tracking instead of direct implementation
 - GTM Preview mode is essential for debugging
 - Always test in Preview mode before publishing